btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 > UTC is the GMT+0 time zone.

-The time zone can be defined either as the full descriptive name or an offset or in the [Posix TZ format].
+The time zone can be defined either as the full descriptive name or an offset or in the [POSIX TZ format].
 Mine has the former:

 ```
 $ cat /etc/timezone